pinnotes/pinnotes.github.io/content/exercises/graded-assignments/mathematics-1/W3GA1.md

 ---
-title: Mathematics Week 3 Graded Assignment
+title: Mathematics for Data Science 1
 weight: 3
-tags:
-- mathematics
+label: Week 3
+keywords:
+- Mathematics for Data Science 1
 categories:
 - Mathematics Graded Assignment
-series:
-- Mathematics Graded Assignment
-excludeSearch: false
-width: wide
 ---

+{{< border type="question" >}}

-#### 1. Consider three Airports A, B, and C. Two friends Ananya and Madhuri want to meet at Airport C. Ananya Boarded Flight 1 from Point A to C which is 1200 km, due to bad weather, Flight 1 slowed down, and the average speed was reduced by 200 km/h and the time increased by 30 minutes.
+##### 1. Consider three Airports A, B, and C. Two friends Ananya and Madhuri want to meet at Airport C. Ananya Boarded Flight 1 from Point A to C which is 1200 km, due to bad weather, Flight 1 slowed down, and the average speed was reduced by 200 km/h and the time increased by 30 minutes.
 Madhuri boarded Flight 2 from Point B to C which is 1800 km, the average speed of Flight 2 is 720 km/h.
 What is the waiting time, and who will be waiting at the airport?
 (Given Ananya and Madhuri boarded at the same time)

 Waiting Time is 1 hr and Ananya is waiting.